Josef-Friedrich/mscxyz/docs/cli.rst

                           Specify a configuration file in the INI format.
     -d, --dry-run         Simulate the actions.
     -g GENERAL_GLOB, --glob GENERAL_GLOB
                           Handle only files which matches against Unix style glob patterns (e. g. "*.mscx", "* - *").
 If you omit this option, the standard glob pattern "*.msc[xz]" is used.
     -m, --mscore          Open and save the XML file in MuseScore after manipulating the XML with lxml to avoid differences in the XML structure.
-    -e GENERAL_EXECUTABLE, --executable GENERAL_EXECUTABLE
+    -e FILE_PATH, --executable FILE_PATH
                           Path of the musescore executable.
     -v, --verbose         Make commands more verbose.
 You can specifiy multiple arguments (. g.: -vvv) to make the command more verbose.

   Subcommands:
     {clean,export,help,meta,lyrics,rename,style}
                           Run "subcommand --help" for more informations.
       clean               Clean and reset the formating of the "*.mscx" file export              Export the scores to PDFs or to a format specified by the extension.
 The exported file has the same path, only the file extension is different.
 See
                           https://musescore.org/en/handbook/2/file-formats
                           https://musescore.org/en/handbook/3/file-export
                           https://musescore.org/en/handbook/4/file-export
       help                Show help.
 Use “mscx-manager help all” to show help messages of all subcommands.
-Use “mscx-manager help <subcommand>” to show only help messages for the given subcommand. meta                Deal with meta data informations stored in the MuseScore file. lyrics              Extract lyrics.
+Use “mscx-manager help <subcommand>” to show only help messages for the given subcommand. meta                Deal with meta data informations stored in the MuseScore file.
+      lyrics              Extract lyrics.
 Without any option this subcommand extracts all lyrics verses into separate mscx files.
 This generated mscx files contain only one verse.
 The old verse number is appended to the file name, e. g.: score_1.mscx. rename              Rename the "*.mscx" files.
       style               Change the styles.